 We thank the editor for this clear synthesis of the primary concerns that the reviewers expressed.
 The comments that we received on this manuscript were very helpful as we reflected on the interpretation of our data.
 Regarding Reviewer #3’s concern, it was not our intention to strongly endorse a “calculate the affirmative, then negate” interpretation, though it is very understandable in retrospect why Reviewer #3 read the manuscript this way.
-Initially our goal was to present this as an interesting possibility, given the patterns we saw in the data.
-However, upon further reflection, we agree that this account is not a convincing explanation for our results.
+Our goal in the submitted manuscript was to present this account as a possible interpretation, given the patterns we saw in the data.
+Upon further reflection, however, we agree that it is not a convincing explanation for our results.

 All three reviewers mentioned the role of pragmatics in processing negative sentences.
-We also are very interested in the role that pragmatics plays in the processing of negation, and as we were revising this manuscript we received data from an experiment of adults (Nordmeyer & Frank, Proc CogSci 2014) which provides further evidence that context plays a critical role in the processing of negative sentences.
+We also are very interested in the role that pragmatics plays in the processing of negation, and as we were revising this manuscript we received data from an experiment of adults (Nordmeyer & Frank, Proc.
+Cog.
+Sci., 2014) which provides further evidence that context plays a critical role in the processing of negative sentences.
 The combination of the reviewers’ comments and this new adult data has convinced us that a pragmatic interpretation of the data we present here is more appropriate.
 For this reason, we have re-written this manuscript to focus on the role that context plays in children’s acquisition of negation.

 We are still interested in the possible role of inhibitory control, however, and we discuss this as a possible factor in our General Discussion.
 But rather than endorsing inhibitory control as the primary explanation, we are interested in how the contexts set up by our stimuli influence the inhibitory demands placed on children as they process these sentences.
 We thus present inhibitory control as one of several possible explanations for our findings that are worthy of further exploration.